 Summer vacation is a time to catch up on routine doctor visits and routine screening procedures.
+However, certain standard dental procedures can be hazardous to your health!
 Here’s why I stopped getting routine dental x-rays.

 It seemed to me that dental x-rays every 6 months or even every year was way too frequent for my liking.
 Finally, my stance on this issue has been vindicated.